Walking tours will be back, we are taking break while days are long…

 Lower Nob Hill Neon Walking Tour

 From gritty to glittery, zig zag through the historic corridors of Post, Sutter, and Bush Streets; vintage neon glows all along the way.
 This tour wanders through the residential neighborhood sometimes called the Tender Nob because it is situated below Nob Hill mansions and above the Tenderloin District.
-Discover these beautiful signs perched above local watering holes, small hotels, corner stores, beautiful garages, and old-school eateries.
-Tour led by SF Neon founders Al Barna and Randall Ann Homan featuring neighborhood history with architectural/design insights.
-Be prepared to walk for approximately 1.5 hours, 2 blocks uphill.
+Discover these beautiful signs perched above local watering holes, small hotels, corner stores, and beautiful garages.
+Take a twilight tour under the neon glow with San Francisco Neon authors Al Barna and Randall Ann Homan.
+Tours include local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
+Be prepared to walk for 1.5 hours with rest stops, 2 blocks uphill.